Snshadow/go-byte-searcher/README.md

 # go-byte-searcher
-Get offset of byte sequences from file using golang.
+Get offsets of byte sequences from file using golang.